 The Center for Fiction Lifetime of Excellence in Fiction Award honors a writer who, through their exceptional body of work, has significantly shaped our culture and perspective.
-The award is not given annually; rather, it is bestowed upon an author at the discretion of The Center for Fiction Board of Directors.

 2022: Wole Soyinka